OWASP/pysap/docs/examples/router.rst

     [*]	Added a new entry for the target Empty route null offset [*]	Added a new entry for the target No route invalid length

-Fingerprints for missing versions can be contributed in the form of GitHub issues reporting the version and build numbers or in the form of pull requests with the addition of new records to the database.
+Fingerprints for missing versions can be contributed through the GitHub repository as issues reporting the version and build numbers, or as pull requests with the addition of new records to the database.

 ``router_niping``